 Michelle Ng, pictured above, and other M.Ed. students from both the Milton and Plymouth campuses presented their capstone research on December 10, 2014.
 Read more.

-If you are a career changer, parent, or educational paraprofessional looking to explore whether a teaching career in elementary or special education might be right for you, then plan to attend this free workshop!
+If you are looking to explore whether a teaching career in elementary or special education might be right for you, then plan to attend this free workshop at our Plymouth campus!
 Learn about the steps that you need to take to earn your license to teach in a Massachusetts public school.
 Discover the latest teaching trends, the rewards and challenges of teaching, and the skills and competencies that effective teachers need.
-More details...
+RSVP

 Jeannine Hatch, M.Ed.
 '06 shares her experience going back to school to change her career from Accountant to Elementary School teacher.